d-rh/guest/README.md

 - Support annoymous messages
 - Support messages for users that are logged in.
   - Messages for user that are logged in should show their information

+- Authentication stuff
+  - I would like the system to tell me when my registration was successful
+  - I would like the system to tell me when my registration is not successful

+BUGFIXES PLZ
+  - i can register with the same account twice
+  - I CAN SIGN UP WITHOUT A FIRST NAME
+  - I CAN SIGN UP WITHOUT A LAST NAME
+  - I CAN SIGN UP WITHOUT A PASSWORD?!
+  - I CAN SIGN UP WITHOUT A USERNAME?!